|as of Feb. 14, 2017|

 Besides the playing field and grand stands, the structure also houses the Tigers' clubhouse, which features a locker room, training and equipment areas, an indoor hitting tunnel, a team lounge area, coaches' offices and umpire dressing room.

-The Park has also witnessed the budding baseball careers of Bo Jackson, Tim Hudson, Gregg Olson, Scott Sullivan and Frank Thomas.
+Plainsman Park was host to the 1978 NCAA South Regional and NCAA Regionals in 1999, 2003 and 2010.
+It has also witnessed the budding baseball careers of Bo Jackson, Tim Hudson, Gregg Olson, Scott Sullivan, Frank Thomas, Gabe Gross and Josh Donaldson.
 In 1994, John Powell struck out LSU's Warren Morris at Plainsman Park to set the NCAA career strikeout record.
-Powell also set the SEC all-time strikeout mark at Plainsman Park against Arkansas in 1993.
+Powell also set the SEC all-time strikeout mark at Plainsman Park, against Arkansas in 1993.